jaysonmulwa/werapay/README.md

 ### About

-Salario is a tool for generating physical payslips.
+Werapay is a tool for generating physical payslips.
 This can be a single slip for individual use or, Payslips can be generated as a batch for an organisation.

 The Current version of Salario is especially designed for Kenyan users.
 More Countries to soon be added.